 You may not be aware of this fact but DBAs (database administrators) are actually world renowned for their impeccable display of sartorial savvy.
-What the average man knows about fashion would fit nicely within a CHAR(4) field.
+What the average person knows about fashion would fit nicely within a CHAR(4) field.
 What the DBA knows about fashion requires a VARCHAR(MAX) field.
 At least.

 The discerning DBA accepts only the finest shodding.
 He is always careful to balance the need to optimize for cost and speed vs the effort required for maintenance.